 These walking tours last from 30 to 60 minutes.
 Don’t forget to stop by the gift shop for a few historical presents for those back home.
 After touring the museum, opt for a top-notch meal.
 The Waterfront Grille sits directly on the southeastern shore of East Okoboji Lake, near Arnolds Park.

 This upscale American steak and seafood restaurant anticipates every culinary need and is a must-try, from the grilled scallops to the hot wok Korean shrimp scampi.

 Address: 810 Jeppeson Road, Okoboji, IA 51351

-Tens of thousands travel yearly to a classic car museum in the middle of nowhere.
+Thousands travel yearly to a classic car museum in the middle of nowhere.
 Discovered chiefly by word of mouth, Toby Shine’s Okoboji Classic Cars collection is worth over $6 million.
-Owner Toby Shine considers the museum his ‘man cave,’ and he often sits at the end of the museum’s bar chatting with car lovers.
+Owner Toby Shine considers the museum his ‘man cave,’ he often sits at the end of the museum’s bar, chatting with car lovers.